ns8inc/ns8-magento-module/scripts/TESTBOX_README.md

     + npm login
     + ssh key generation

 ### pull

-Pull a fresh copy of the `ns8-protect-api`, `ns8-protect-client` and `ns8-magento-platform` repos.
+Pull a fresh copy of the `ns8-protect-api`, `ns8-protect-client` and `protect-integration-magento` repos.
 Optionally, you can specify a branch and commit hash for each repo when you clone it from the NS8 github.

 ### build